Why personal finance should be a required course

 Senior Kate Silverman wishes she had learned how to file taxes, how to maintain a credit card, how to finance a house, how to reduce college debt, and how to open a savings account in one of her four years of high school.

-We do have a class that would have taught Silverman how to take care of herself, and that class is Personal Finance, currently an elective.
+We do have a class that would have taught Silverman how to take care of herself: Personal Finance, currently an elective.

 If Personal Finance was required, students would be financially savvy and not dependent on family members or the internet to make basic life decisions.